-- Appeals are normally heard during the daytime on weekdays and are not normally heard during school holidays unless essential to avoid un-necessary delays.
+- Appeals are heard during the daytime on weekdays and are not heard during school holidays.

-- Where there are a number of parents all appealing for places at the same school, the hearings may go over a number of days.
+- Where there are multiple appeals for places at the same school, the hearings may go over a number of days.

-- The school’s case will be dispatched to parents and Panel members at least 7 calendar days before the start of the appeal hearing.
+- The school’s case will be made available to parents and Panel members at least 7 calendar days before the start of the appeal hearing.